 How much of the chemical is used?

 If small quantities of the chemical are used, then the potential for exposure will be low but it large quantities are used the potential for exposure will be higher.
+Chemical inventory management software can help ensure accuracy in this domain.

 Who uses the chemical?

-If use of the chemical is limited to a small number of authorised personnel, then the potential for exposure will be low., but if anyone in the workplace is permitted to use the chemical then the potential for exposure will be higher.
+If use of the chemical is limited to a small number of authorized personnel, then the potential for exposure will be low., but if anyone in the workplace is permitted to use the chemical then the potential for exposure will be higher.

 How long is each user exposed for?